The Diploma of Ecotherapy- The first of its kind down under in 9 modules

 A large proportion of the Diploma of Ecotherapy delivered at self paced modules online.
 This is blended with one residential retreat style workshop where groups skills and therapeutic facilitation are applied and practiced.
 The Diploma is crafted to respect and engage many ways of learning, or multiple intelligences.
 Experiential and reflective, with invitation and opportunity for your individual and collective process, ensure a solid foundation, as a practitioner of this work.
 This foundation prepares you for both the realities of working as an Ecotherapist, and the changing environment and opportunities that are emerging in the work of Ecotherapy.

 · The retreat workshop is designed to be experiential.
-In this the learning is with opportunity to be transactional and transformational for all enrolled.
+In this the learning is with opportunity to be transformational for all enrolled.
 The assessments will have an emphasis on an awareness of and a reflection on the dynamics of this process, for you.

 · Assessments will be integral to each module.
 Some of them are designed to encourage creative responses to this course material, and your own inner processes integrating the learnings.
 As such they can include (but are not limited to) poetry, songs, dance, art/sculpture installations etc. that express and evidence the impact and potential of the learnings.
 This will compliment the more academic style of some other more theory based assessment, and aims to engage, respect and embody the variety of multiple intelligence's or ways of learning ( See Howard Gardener’s research ) including earthways.

 · A balance of theory and practical will comprise this Diploma.
 Invitations to ground the theory will be an integral part of the ways of learning.
 The diploma will have a focus on the evidence base amassing for Ecotherapy /Nature Based Therapies.
 It will also explore the theoretical frameworks that support the practice of Ecotherapy.